knawd/buildpack/README.md

+# knawd buildpack

+This repository is currently under active development.

+The steps below work but there are a number of issues that need to be resolved before this becomes a usable workflow.
+See https://github.com/knative/func/discussions/1489#discussioncomment-4761544 for a description of the issues.

 # buildpack

 Currently work in progress as we are testing the end to end UX but this project should build and make the sample application.